openshift/enhancements/enhancements/storage/csi-migration.md

 Another benefit is that this approach should not break downgrades once CSI Migration becomes GA.
 In OCP, a downgrade is fundamentally a regular upgrade to an older version.
 That means that CVO downgrades components in the same order as it upgrades them: connntrol-plane first, nodes later.
 This would impose an issue if the user downgraded from a version with CSI Migration enabled to a version with CSI Migration disabled.
 With the above patch in the downgraded version, that would not be a problem.

-It is important to notice that, with this carry-patch in OCP, Attach Detach Controller will _not_ change its current behaviour as long as Nodes are not migrated to CSI, which is the default behaviour in OCP 4.8.
+It is important to notice that, with this carry-patch in OCP, Attach Detach Controller will _not_ change its current behaviour as long as nodes are not migrated to CSI, which is the default behaviour in OCP 4.8.

 #### Graduation